 They are designed to provide a plug-and-play experience for non-technical users, whereas radio amateurs may prefer to have control over as many settings as possible in order to make the most of propagation conditions.

-Some receivers do not support the very low symbol rates that amateurs are required to use due to bandwidth constraints.
+Some receivers do not support the very low symbol rates that amateurs are required to use due to regulatory constraints.

 Software-defined receivers avoid these problems entirely.
 SDR front-ends are now available for many frequency bands with various trade-offs between price, bandwidth and dynamic range.
-The popular RTL-SDR dongles cover 10 m, 6 m, 2 m, 70 cm and 23 cm.
+Ultra-low-cost "RTL-SDR" dongles cover 10 m, 6 m, 2 m, 70 cm and 23 cm.
 Products from Analog Devices, Lime Micro and Ettus Research reach 3.8 GHz or 6 GHz.

-A software DVB-S receiver also brings all the benefits of software-defined radio:
+A software DVB receiver also brings all the benefits of software-defined radio:

 One can capture raw I/Q samples from the air and demodulate them later.
 There are fewer opportunities for non-recoverable operator error during the recording phase.
 This is especially useful for transient signals such as those from the ISS.